Air-Framework/air-framework-project/README.md

 ---------
 * Clone this repository
 * Run `composer install` and `composer update`
-* Modify index.php to suits your needs and rename if needed AppNamespace folder
+* Modify index.php to suits your needs and rename if needed AppNamespace folder, and change views path
 * Have a Look on AppNamespace > Controller > Index / AjaxController to understand  route principles
 * Copy If it fit more your needs Resources > config > routes.yml.dist to Resources > config > routes.yml